nhrones/SSE-RPC/example/readme.md

 # RPC Example Client app
 This simple web app uses the RPC service to do file-io.
 The app code was transpiled and bundled using esbuild.
 The clients Typescript source is in /example/src.
+The bundle starts at /src/main.ts

 ## Run It